 Cocaine Addiction Treatment Is Available.
 Don’t Wait.

 Cocaine is one of the most addictive substances in the world, so if prior attempts to get clean haven’t been successful, it doesn’t mean that you’ve failed.
 The chemical imbalance this drug creates in a person’s brain stacks the deck against those facing chronic cocaine use.
-With the right tools and support, however, it’s possible to reach recovery and live a fruitful life.
+However, it’s possible to reach recovery and live a fruitful life with the right tools and support.

-At Olympus Recovery, you can expect the highest quality of care and evidence-based therapeutic offerings.
+You can expect the highest quality of care and evidence-based therapeutic offerings at Olympus Recovery.
 Whether you’re dealing with addiction on its own or with an accompanying mental disorder, we have the resources to help you get better.
 Contact us today to get started on the road to recovery.

 National Institute on Drug Abuse